-Council may allocate an international titled event to an NA at the General Assembly more than one year ahead.
+Council may allocate an international Circuit titled event for unique occasions to an NA at the General Assembly more than one year ahead.
 This is necessary when organizers need more time to prepare financial and organizational matters for a UIM titled event.
 Application from the NA must be sent to the UIM no later than 1.
-September of the year that Council, in agreement with COMINSPORT or the involved commission/committee, will process the application during the General Assembly.
+September of the year that Council, in agreement with COMINSPORT and the involved Committee, will process the anolication during the General Assembly.